RocketPy-Team/RocketPy/docs/development/testing.rst

     ├── solid_motor_fixtures.py
     └── tanks_fixtures.py

-Observe the naming convention for the fixtures within the modules and also how the fixtures were structured, such that each kind of motor contains a module loaded with its needed fixtures:
+Observe the naming convention (**RocketPy prefers Hungarian Notation**) for the fixtures within the modules and also how the fixtures were structured, such that each kind of motor contains a module loaded with its needed fixtures.

-* kindofmotor_fixtures.py

-One is expected to follow this convention.

 Unit tests definition
 ---------------------